 I guess another option here is as well, maybe we are overestimating true paranormal activity.
 When we first investigate, we are fresh and sometimes naive.
 Every bump can seem like it is something paranormal.
-We gain an attachment to a location so we keep going back to relive that one amazing experience we had there.
-When it doesn't quite live up to our expectation, is this us thinking it wasn't as active as it used to be?
-Suddenly we are a little more smarter with how we interpret what is going on around us.
-We know a location well enough that we know what a door slamming sounds like and we know where the drafts are etc. I know my brother and I talk about this all the time at Black Rock House.
-We are 'used' to certain responses and certain activity because we have been investigating the same location for so long.
-Other people seem to think what is happening is amazing yet we are a lot harder to impress.
+We gain an attachment to a location we have our those first experiences so we keep going back to relive that one amazing experience we had there.
+When it doesn't quite live up to our expectations, is this us thinking it wasn't as active as it used to be?
+Suddenly we are more smarter with how we interpret what is going on around us.
+We know a location well enough that we know what a door slamming sounds like and we know where the drafts are etc. Other people seem to think what is happening is amazing yet we are a lot harder to impress.
 Is it really just all down to our interpretation?
 Are we taking interactions and experiences for granted?

 I would love to hear your thoughts because I really do not have an answer.
-I of course have a huge respect and connection with the spirit world, but I also understand the importance of getting people through the doors to keep a venue open to keep it’s history alive.
-How can we find the right balance?
+I of course have huge respect and connection with the spirit world and I am not at all implying that we should stop tours, because I also understand the importance of getting people through the doors to keep a venue open to keep its history alive.
+I suppose it is about asking how can we find the right balance?
 This is a discussion we as investigators and lovers of history need to have, to not only save our favourite hobby, but our favourite buildings as well!

 Don't forget to follow the Facebook page for regular updates